apptainer/apptainer-userdocs/security.rst

 signature travels in the SIF image itself so that it is always possible to verify that the image has not been tampered with or corrupted.

-We use private PGP keys to create a container signature, and the corresponding public key in order to verify the container signature.
+{Project} uses private PGP keys to create a container signature, and the corresponding public key in order to verify the container signature.
 Verification of signed containers can be done at any time by a user and happens automatically in ``{command} pull`` commands against Library API registries.
 The prevalence